hollowverse-archive/architecture/originServer/originServer.md

 Visiting a path like `/Tom_Hanks` will trigger an HTTP event in Lambda causing the associated function to execute.
 The function will respond with the response for `/Tom_Hanks`.

-The Lambda@Edge [`routeRequestToOrigin`](https://github.com/hollowverse/route-request/blob/master/src/routeRequestToOrigin.ts) routes environments to the API Gateway URLs (for example `beta` is routed to https://w5ch1jftqc.execute-api.us-east-1.amazonaws.com/beta and `master` is routed to https://nwfww37l0c.execute-api.us-east-1.amazonaws.com/master).
+The Lambda@Edge [`routeRequestToOrigin`](https://github.com/hollowverse/route-request/blob/master/src/routeRequestToOrigin.ts) routes environments to the corresponding API Gateway URLs (for example `beta` is routed to https://w5ch1jftqc.execute-api.us-east-1.amazonaws.com/beta and `master` is routed to https://nwfww37l0c.execute-api.us-east-1.amazonaws.com/master).
 This process is described in detail in [hollowverse.com CloudFront distribution](../hollowverseComCloudFront/hollowverseComCloudFront.md)